-- Ensure that you have correctly configured the switch/TAP to send packets to the server on the configured interface - ✓ Verify whether the server is receiving packets through the configured interface:
+- ✓ Ensure that you have correctly configured the switch/TAP to send packets to the server on the configured interface - ✔ Verify whether the server is receiving packets via the configured interface:

 '''

-tcpdump -i <interface_usually_eth1_or_p1p2> -n -c 100
+tcpdump -i <interface usually eth1 or p1p2> -n -c 100

 '''

-- ✓ When IP Validation is not disabled, make sure that the selected IP Zone contains all your subnets - ✓ If the CPU usage of the Packet Sensor is too high, set the Stats Engine parameter to "Basic", install PF_RING or Netmap to enable multi-threading, or use a network adapter that allows distributing Packet Sensors over multiple CPU cores - ▼ To troubleshoot Sensor graph or IP graph issues, follow the Graphs Troubleshooting guide on page 19 - ✓ For PF_RING-related issues, contact ntop.org.
-To increase the maximum number of PF_RING programs from 64 to 256, increase the MAX_NUM_RING_SOCKETS defined in kernel/linux/pf_ring.h and recompile the pf ring kernel module - ✓ The system process responsible for capturing packets is called WANtrafficlogger.
-There will be as many processes active as the number of packet traces active in Reports " Tools " Packet Tracers - ✓ Make sure you are running the latest version of the software by checking Help " Software Updates
+- ✓ When IP Validation is not disabled, make sure that the selected IP Zone contains all your subnets - ✓ If the CPU usage of the Packet Sensor is too high, set the Stats Engine parameter to "Basic", install PF_RING, Netmap or DPDK to enable multi-threading, or use a network adapter that allows distributing Packet Sensors over multiple CPU cores - ▼ To troubleshoot Sensor graph or IP graph issues, follow the Graphs Troubleshooting guide on page 19 - ✓ For PF_RING-related issues, contact ntop.org.
+To increase the maximum number of PF_RING programs from 64 to 256, increase the MAX_NUM_RING_SOCKETS defined in kernel/linux/pf_ring.h and recompile the pf_ring kernel module - ✓ The system process responsible for capturing packets is called WANtrafficlogger.
+There will be as many processes active as the number of packet dumps active in Reports " Tools " Packets - ✓ Make sure you are running the latest version of the software by checking Help " Software Updates